zachlatta/painless-java/01-the-boring-part/01-chapter1.md

 The set of instructions we just wrote is called an **algorithm**.
 An algorithm is a set of well defined instructions for performing a task or solving a problem.
 It's important to note that the tasks above are ordered.
 Step 1 is followed by step 2 and onward.
 The instructions will not work if they are not followed in order.

 Although you and I can easily determine what the above instructions mean, computers can't.
-Computers can only interpret a special language called **machine language**.
+Computers can only understand a special language called **machine language**.
 Machine language consists of a sequence of binary (1s and 0s).
 A machine language instruction might look like the following:

     1100010101001010

 As you may imagine, writing instructions in machine language is a long and difficult task.
 Differents kinds of CPUs each have their own machine language, which only adds to the complexity.
 If I wrote a program in machine language for my CPU, another person's CPU might not be able to run it.

 To make creating programs easier, **programming languages** were created.
 Instead of using 1s and 0s, programming languages use words that people can easily read.
-A program can be written in a programming language and later translated into something the computer can interpret.
+A program can be written in a programming language and later translated into something the computer can understand.

 Building Blocks